AntProBasealt/sambainstall-util/README.md

 # sambainstall-util
-This uill for install samba whis param.
+This utill for install samba with param.

 Main file - server-install.py